Dan Reynolds

 At SRI, Reynolds provides content expertise on literacy projects focused on classroom instruction.
 He is leading an evaluation of a structured linguistic phonics curriculum with districts in New York and Arkansas, which includes an experimental impact study, teacher surveys, teacher interviews, and student focus groups.
 In addition, he is a content expert on an evaluation of the Reading Apprenticeship for Academic Literacy Learning (RA4ALL) project, advising the study team on measures of adolescent foundational skills and reading comprehension in a trial across 50 districts and seven states.
 These projects rigorously evaluate student learning impacts while also unpacking the complexities of literacy instruction.

 Reynolds’ expertise also supports a portfolio of work on systems-level literacy improvement.
-Previously, he served on the Ohio state literacy team and contributed to Ohio’s Plan to Raise Literacy Achievement.
-Currently, he is a content expert on a study of the Urban District Literacy Collaborative that is investigating the systemic conditions for professional learning and literacy improvement in four large urban districts in four states, with a particular focus on how text-based comprehension instruction can be improved at scale.
-For these projects, Reynolds works with school, district, regional and state leaders to support and assess the effective implementation of large-scale literacy reform initiatives.
+Previously, he served on the Ohio state literacy team and contributed to the first version of Ohio’s Plan to Raise Literacy Achievement.
+Reynolds is the co-PI of a statewide evaluation tracking the implementation and impact of Nebraska’s $55m Comprehensive State Literacy Development grant.
+The project will study statewide literacy systems coherence, teacher and leader training in structured literacy, and literacy HQIM selection and implementation.
+He is also currently a content expert on a study of the Urban District Literacy Collaborative that is investigating the systemic conditions for professional learning and literacy improvement in four large urban districts in four states, with a particular focus on how text-based comprehension instruction can be improved at scale.
+For these projects, Reynolds works with state and district leaders to support and assess the effective implementation of large-scale literacy reform initiatives.

 Before joining SRI, Reynolds was a high school English teacher and administrator, a university teacher educator and education department chair, and a provider of literacy professional development.
 He brings that range of experiences to understanding complex challenges in improving literacy instruction in classrooms, schools, districts, and states.